Research projects of the CIPKeBiP Centre of Excellence

 Mentor Prof. Dr. Dušan Turk, duration from 1 November 2011 until 30

 April 2016.
-ARRS code: 34422.
+ARIS code: 34422.
 Piotr Sosnowski received Krka award in

 2016 for PhD thesis titled "Structural insight in the substrate